Paul Robeson: Legacy and honors

-The main campus library at Rutgers University-Camden is named after Robeson, as is the campus center at Rutgers University-Newark.
+The main campus library at Rutgers University–Camden is named after Robeson, as is the campus center at Rutgers University–Newark.
 The Paul Robeson Cultural Center is on the campus of Rutgers University-New Brunswick.
+In 1969 North Carolina A&T State University built the Paul Robeson Theatre in his honor.

 In 1972, Penn State established a formal cultural center on the University Park campus.
 Students and staff chose to name the center for Robeson.
 A street in Princeton, New Jersey, is named after him.
 In addition, the block of Davenport Street in Somerville, New Jersey, where St. Thomas AME Zion Church still stands, is called Paul Robeson Boulevard.
 In West Philadelphia, the Paul Robeson High School is named after him.
 To celebrate the 100th anniversary of Robeson's graduation, Rutgers University named an open-air plaza after him on Friday, April 12, 2019.
 The plaza, next to the Voorhees Mall on the College Avenue campus at Rutgers, New Brunswick, features eight black granite panels with details of Robeson's life.

 On March 6, 2019, the city council of New Brunswick, New Jersey, approved the renaming of Commercial Avenue to Paul Robeson Boulevard.

 A dark red heirloom tomato from the Soviet Union was given the name Paul Robeson.

 In popular culture

 In 1949, some Chinese editors published children cartoons presenting him as an artistic and revolutionary hero.
 In contemporary China, Robeson continues to be praised for his art and as a friend to China, including for his role in globalizing the March of the Volunteers.

 In 1954, the Kurdish poet Abdulla Goran wrote the poem Bangêk bo Pol Ropsin ("A Call for Paul Robeson").
 In the same year, another Kurdish poet, Cegerxwîn, also wrote a poem about him, Heval Pol Robson ("Comrade Paul Robeson"), which was put to music by singer Şivan Perwer in 1976.
 In 1970, American poet Gwendolyn Brooks published a poem entitled Paul Robeson.

-Black 47's 1989 album Home of the Brave includes the song "Paul Robeson (Born to Be Free)", which features spoken quotes of Robeson as part of the song.
+Rock band Black 47's 1989 album Home of the Brave includes the song "Paul Robeson (Born to Be Free)", which features spoken quotes of Robeson as part of the song.
 These quotes are drawn from Robeson's testimony before the House Un-American Activities Committee in June 1956.

 In 2001, Welsh rock band Manic Street Preachers released a song titled "Let Robeson Sing" as a tribute to Robeson, which reached number 19 on the UK Singles Chart.

 In January 1978, James Earl Jones performed the one-man show Paul Robeson, written by Phillip Hayes Dean, on Broadway.
 This stage drama was made into a TV movie in 1979, starring Jones and directed by Lloyd Richards.

 At the 2007 Edinburgh Festival Fringe, British-Nigerian actor Tayo Aluko, himself a baritone soloist, premiered his one-man show, Call Mr. Robeson: A Life with Songs, which has since toured various countries.

 A fictional Paul Robeson appears in The Young Indiana Jones Chronicles episode "Winds of Change" as a friend of Indiana Jones.